- What’s A Booster

 To receive a booster at a Pasadena Public Health Department-run site, you must make an appointment through MyTurn.
-You will be asked for proof that your first two Pfizer or Moderna doses were at least six months ago, or J&J two months ago.
+You will be asked for proof that your first two Pfizer or Moderna doses were at least five or six months ago, or J&J two months ago.
 The website also lists local pharmacies with walk up options.

 If you are homebound, you can call the Pasadena Citizen Service Center at 626-744-7311, Monday through Friday, 8 a.m. at 4 p.m. to request in-home vaccination.